Citizenship and Society

 What we heard

-A key finding in our original 2019 Public and Stakeholder Consultation Report was a sense from respondents that banks have a critical role to play in supporting communities and society as a whole and that the sector did not always fulfil this role well.
+A key finding in our original research was a sense from respondents that banks have a critical role to play in supporting communities and society as a whole and that the sector did not always fulfil this role well.
 This was particularly felt in rural Ireland and by customers who may be in a vulnerable position.
+The IBCB undertook qualitative research in 2020 to better understand the needs and wants of people in accessing and utilising banking services.
+In doing so, it sought the views of organisations that support marginalised and vulnerable groups who experience difficulties accessing banking products.

-IBCB member banks recognise their unique role in society and each of our five member banks has established programmes focussing on how best to play this role and contribute to local communities and wider society in which they operate.
-Given the importance of this issue to the IBCB’s purpose, we established Citizenship and Society as our 3rd core pillar of activity during the year under review.
+IBCB member banks recognise their unique role in society and each of our member banks has established programmes focussing on how best to fulfil this role and contribute to local communities and wider society in which they operate.
+Given the importance of this issue to the IBCB’s purpose, we established Citizenship and Society as our 3rd core pillar of activity.

 The IBCB is proud to support Ireland’s Women in Finance Charter.
 The Charter underpins the financial services industry’s ambition to see increased participation of women at all levels, including junior, middle, and senior management, leadership and board roles within financial services organisations based in Ireland.
 We know that more diverse and inclusive workforces lead to diversity of thought and better decision-making in organisations.
 The IBCB’s 2021 Éist survey of bank culture highlights perspectives from bank staff on equal opportunities in the industry.
 Women make up a higher proportion of junior grades and a lower proportion of senior grades.
 This is reflective of the global financial services sector but fostering and developing the careers of women in the banking industry will help recruit and retain talented staff and will contribute to a more inclusive and diverse industry, benefiting organisations and wider business community and society as a whole.